The University of Texas at Tyler logo

 Is The University of Texas at Tyler the right fit for me?

 Whether The University of Texas at Tyler is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (94% admit rate), cost ($22,620/year out-of-state), campus culture in Tyler, and available programs.
+Key factors to consider: admissions selectivity (94% admit rate), avg net price ($13,323/year after aid), campus culture in Tyler, and available programs.
 Use CollegeCove's compare tool to weigh The University of Texas at Tyler against similar schools side-by-side.

 Quick Facts